TimoSto/ThesorTeX/README.md

 The visual regression tests (storybook + loki) currently have to be run using the script `./scripts/visual_regression.sh`.

+> Note: The loki tests are flaky, because it does not wait for the dialog animation

 ## Deployment

 To update aws infrastructure